Even if there is no unanimous agreement, President Joko Widodo signs the presidential decree on publishers' rights - ExBulletin

 Even if there is no unanimous agreement, President Joko Widodo signs the presidential decree on publishers' rights

-KARIMUNTODAY.COM, JAKARTA – President Joko Widodo has signed a presidential regulation (Perpres) regarding publishers' rights, although he admits there is no unanimous agreement among members of the press.
+JAKARTA – President Joko Widodo has signed a Presidential Regulation (Perpres) regarding publishers' rights, although he admits that there is no unanimous agreement among members of the press.

 The news organization that opposed the presidential decree from the beginning was the Indonesian Cyber Media Union (SMSI).
 “Now it has become a presidential regulation, yes, we accept it,” said SMSI General Chairman Firdaus moments after the presidential decree was announced for ratification by President Joko Widodo (Jakowi), Tuesday afternoon February 20, 2024.